jenhuluck/Optimization-of-MVICFG-generated-from-Hydrogen/Readme.txt

 subcluster number: (number of subcluster in MVICFG.dot)

 subname: (subname)
-The output file will be °∞MVICFG_subcluster_subname.dot°±
+The output file will be ‚ÄúMVICFG_subcluster_subname.dot‚Äù

 Running simply.py:
 Command: